-- 124. Action has been taken by HMRC in other Fire Authorities, which relates to the retirement of whole time firefighters before reaching the age of 55, if they remain employed as Firefighters on the Retained Duty System.
-HMRC are stating that the individual loses their protected status for tax exemption as they have been re-employed.
-However, guidance had been sought from the Authority's Tax Advisors who determined that the employee has not broken their service and so have not been re-employed.
-This guidance has now been changed.
-A reserve has been set up to cover any potential losses or costs that could arise in relation to this. - 125.
-The Actuaries have provided an assessment of the effect of changes in the assumptions used in estimating the pension and assets included in the Accounts according to the requirements of IAS19. - There are a range of actuarial assumptions which is acceptable under IAS19, particularly in respect of expected salary increases and demographic factors.
+- 133. The Actuaries have provided an assessment of the effect of changes in the assumptions used in estimating the pension and assets included in the Accounts according to the requirements of IAS19. - There are a range of actuarial assumptions which is acceptable under IAS19, particularly in respect of expected salary increases and demographic factors.
 The assumptions made are the responsibility of the Authority, after taking the advice of the Actuaries.
 There are risks and uncertainties associated with whatever assumptions are adopted, as the assumptions are effectively projections of future investment returns and demographic experience many years into the future.
 Inevitably this involves a great deal of uncertainty about what constitutes a "best estimate" under IAS19.
-The Actuaries interpret this as meaning that the proposed assumptions are neutral, i.e. there is an equal chance of actual experience being better or worse than the assumptions. - The assumptions used are largely prescribed and reflect market conditions at 31 March 2021.
+The Actuaries interpret this as meaning that the proposed assumptions are neutral, i.e. there is an equal chance of actual experience being better or worse than the assumptions. - The assumptions used are largely prescribed and reflect market conditions at 31st March 2021.
 Changes in market conditions can have a significant effect on the value of liabilities reported.
 For example, a reduction in the net discount rate will increase the assessed value of liabilities as a higher value is placed on benefits paid in the future.
-The effect of changes in financial assumptions made by the relevant Actuary is shown in the table. - With regard to the LGPS, it is also relevant to note that IAS19 requires the discount to be set with reference to the yields on high quality corporate bonds irrespective of the actual investment strategy of the Fund.
+The effect of changes in financial assumptions made by the relevant Actuary is shown in the table.

+With regard to the LGPS, it is also relevant to note that IAS19 requires the discount to be set with reference to the yields on high quality corporate bonds irrespective of the actual investment strategy of the Fund.
 Therefore the balance sheet position may change significantly due to relative changes in the equity and AA corporate bond markets at the reporting date.

-126. Approximate increase in Net Liability
+134. Approximate increase in Net Liability

-Change in financial assumptions 2020/21: 1992 Firefighters' Scheme £'000 % 0.5% Decrease in rate of discounting scheme liabilities 26,000 8.5% 0.5% Increase in rate of salaries 2,000 0.5% 0.5% increase in rate of pensions/deferred revaluation 25,000 8.0% Life Expectancy: each pensioner subject to longevity of an individual 1 further year younger than assumed 11,000 3.5%
+Change in financial assumptions 2021/22: 1992 Firefighters' Scheme £'000 % 0.5% Decrease in rate of discounting scheme liabilities -25,000 -8.0% 0.5% Increase in rate of salaries 2,000 0.5% 0.5% increase in rate of pensions/deferred revaluation 23,000 7.5% Life Expectancy: each pensioner subject to longevity of an individual 1 further year younger than assumed 11,000 3.5%

-Change in financial assumptions 2020/21: 2006 Firefighters' Schemes £'000 % 0.5% Decrease in rate of discounting scheme liabilities 4,000 14.0% 0.5% Increase in rate of salaries 1,000 4.5% 0.5% increase in rate of pensions/deferred revaluation 2,000 11.0% Life Expectancy: each pensioner subject to longevity of an individual 1 further year younger than assumed 1,000 3.5%
+Change in financial assumptions 2021/22: 2006 Firefighters' Schemes £'000 % 0.5% Decrease in rate of discounting scheme liabilities -4,000 -14.0% 0.5% Increase in rate of salaries 1,000 4.0% 0.5% increase in rate of pensions/deferred revaluation 2,000 11.0% Life Expectancy: each pensioner subject to longevity of an individual 1 further year younger than assumed 1,000 3.5%

-Change in financial assumptions 2020/21: 2015 Firefighters' Schemes £'000 % 0.5% Decrease in rate of discounting scheme liabilities 5,000 15.5% 0.5% Increase in rate of salaries 2,000 6.0% 0.5% increase in rate of pensions/deferred revaluation 3,000 11.0% Life Expectancy: each pensioner subject to longevity of an individual 1 further year younger than assumed 1,000 3.0%
+Change in financial assumptions 2021/22: 2015 Firefighters' Schemes £'000 % 0.5% Decrease in rate of discounting scheme liabilities -6,000 -14.5% 0.5% Increase in rate of salaries 2,000 5.0% 0.5% increase in rate of pensions/deferred revaluation Life Expectancy: each pensioner subject to longevity of an 5,000 10.5% individual 1 further year younger than assumed 1,000 3.0%

-Change in financial assumptions 2020/21: LGPS £'000 % 0.1% Increase in real discount rate (889) (4.6%) 0.1% Increase in rate of increase in salaries 110 0.6% 1 Year Increase in Member Life Expectancy 1,388 7.2%
+Change in financial assumptions 2021/22: LGPS £'000 % 0.1% Increase in real discount rate (968) (5.4%) 0.1% Increase in rate of increase in salaries 108 0.6% 1 Year Increase in Member Life Expectancy 1,496 8.3%